-(1) The amounts shown represent the aggregate grant date fair value of the restricted share unit and option awards as determined pursuant to FASB ASC Topic 718, which amounts will be included in next year's Summary Compensation Table pursuant to the SEC's current compensation disclosure rules.
+(1) The amounts shown represent the aggregate grant date fair value of the restricted share unit awards as determined pursuant to FASB ASC Topic 718, which amounts will be included in next year's Summary Compensation Table pursuant to the SEC's current compensation disclosure rules.

-For 2022 performance, the Compensation Committee elected to continue granting restricted share unit awards with the initial vesting and payout beginning on the second anniversary of the grant date to provide long-term motivation for our executives to create shareholder value and to promote greater retention of our executives.
-The Committee also awarded options for 2022 performance to provide strong performance incentives aligned with shareholder interests since the option awards will only have value if the Company's share price increases.
+For 2023 performance, the Compensation Committee elected to grant restricted share unit awards with the initial vesting and payout beginning on the second anniversary of the grant date to provide long-term motivation for our executives to create shareholder value and to promote greater retention of our executives.

 Pursuant to their employment agreements, Dr. Forbes and Mr. Giroux are entitled to annual grants of restricted ordinary shares.
 The number of restricted shares subject to each such award is determined by the Compensation Committee, with input from our Chief Executive Officer with respect to the grant to Mr. Giroux.
-For 2022, the Compensation Committee, with input from the Chief Executive Officer with respect to Mr. Giroux, determined not to make any such grants.
+For 2023, the Compensation Committee, with input from the Chief Executive Officer with respect to Mr. Giroux, determined not to make any such grants.